nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 > 2a1.
 Dueue shows the message "There is no finished task."<br>
   Use case ends.

 3a.
-The given index is invalid
+The given list index is invalid

 > 3a1.
 Dueue shows an error message <br>
   Use case resumes at step 2